 Cost of living index: 93.8

-Welcome to Waterbury!
-Known as “The Brass City”, Waterbury is a politically liberal city located southwest of Hartford.
-Enjoy shopping and dining at Brass Mill Shopping Center, and finish the day by catching a live performance show at the Palace Theater.
-Brush up on local history at the Mattatuck Museum, or enjoy an invigorating jog at one of the multiple city parks.
+Enjoy shopping and dining at Brass Mill Shopping Center and finish the day by catching a live performance show at the Palace Theater.
+Brush up on local history at the Mattatuck Museum or enjoy an invigorating jog at one of the multiple city parks.

 Waterbury has no shortage of rain; the city experiences 52 inches of rain and 37 inches of snow per year.
-Take advantage of the 203 sunny days per year by practicing your swing at the local golf courses or venturing just north of the city to hike along Whitestone Cliffs Trails.
-For medical care, Waterbury has 2 hospitals ready to serve you and your family quality medical care.
-Prefer to move to the suburbs?
-Check out neighborhoods like Bunker Hill, Hop Brook, and East Mountain.
+Take advantage of the 203 sunny days per year by practicing your swing at the local golf courses like Western Hills Golf Course and East Mountain Golf Course.
+Venture just north of the city to hike along Whitestone Cliffs Trails.

 6. Berkshires-Litchfield